PedroJoaoPereira/documentation/debian/base_installation.md

   IdentityFile      ~/.ssh/id_personal
 ```

-Disable the root login option by reverting the `PermitRootLogin yes` at `nano /etc/ssh/sshd_config` and restart the ssh service with:
+Disable the root login option by reverting the `PermitRootLogin yes` at `nano /etc/ssh/sshd_config` and restart the ssh service with or reboot:

 ```bash
 systemctl restart ssh